-Thinking of purchasing a bouquet of roses for your loved one this Valentine Day?
+Thinking of purchasing a bouquet of roses or flowers for your loved one this Valentine's Day?

-There are many differing origin stories for Valentine’s Day, which all carry with them a message of love, chaos and passion.
+There are many different origin stories for Valentine’s Day, which all carry with them a message of love, chaos and passion.

 One story tells us that Emperor Claudius II is reported to have killed two men named Valentine, making martyrs of them, and the Catholic Church celebrated their sacrifice with Saint Valentine’s Day.

 Another describes Valentinus as a roman priest, who performed secret marriages for young lovers after they were outlawed.
 Valentinus fell in love with the jailor's daughter and signed a love letter “From Your Valentine”, before being executed for his crimes against the church.
 Many years later, literary figures like Shakespeare romanticised the day in fiction, growing in popularity through romantic literature and signing off as your Valentine.